 The motor preformance of the Citroen is in general more than sufficient.
-And also the weight of the Bailey with a User Payload (190 kg in the caravan and 200 kg in the car including passengers), is good.
+And also the weight of the Bailey with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is good.

 Flat roads